Bernhard Riemann made profound, far-sighted discoveries with lasting consequences for mathematics and our understanding of space, gravity, and time.

 Riemann’s idea that we may be unaware of all the dimensions of space sits at the heart of modern string theory, which proposes the existence of, for example, 10-dimensional or 11-dimensional spacetime.
 The strings in this geometry are active on a scale almost too small to imagine.
 Mount Everest is nearer in size to a single proton, than a proton is to a string.

-On larger scales, Riemann said space might be curved so that the universe is closed into the shape of a ball.
+On larger scales, Riemann said space might be curved so the universe is closed into the shape of a ball.
 This geometry implies a finite universe in which if you travel far enough in an apparent straight line you end up back where you started, just like an ant walking in a straight line around the outside of a soccer ball arrives back at its starting point.

 The Master’s Voice